cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ## Author
 Prof. Dr. Steffen Wendzel, [website](https://www.wendzel.de)\
-([Institute of Information Resource Management](https://www.uni-ulm.de/in/omi/), University of Ulm Germany / FernUniversität in Hagen, Germany)
+([Institute of Information Resource Management](https://www.uni-ulm.de/in/omi/), University of Ulm, Germany)

 ## How to Cite this Class?